 Read our 2014 Report Card for Moran.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Moran is shown as a purple triangle. (analysis methodology)
+Moran is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 2480 (111th): Truth in Fur Labeling Act of 2010